EN 61326-1 and EN 61326-2-x Series Standards Updates

 Transients now give the option of using 5kHz or 100kHz burst durations.

 These changes have brought EN 61326-2-6 into alignment with the medical specification EN 60601-1-2.

 Manufacturers need to take action

-Manufacturers of any of the products covered by EN IEC 61326-1:2021 and any of the EN IEC 61326-2-x series, need to be aware that additional testing may now be required to ensure that a product is compliant against the standards before the transition period comes to an end on 4th June 2024.
+Manufacturers of any of the products covered by EN IEC 61326-1:2021 and any of the EN IEC 61326-2-x series, need to be aware that additional testing may now be required to ensure that a product is compliant with the standards before the transition period comes to an end on 4th June 2024.

-Element can provide a full review of requirements and UKAS accredited testing
+Element can provide a full review of requirements and UKAS-accredited testing

 If you would like more information or need to arrange for your product to be tested against the newly revised EN IEC 61326-1:2021 and EN IEC 61326-2-x series, please contact our experts.

 We can help with EMC and safety testing and assist manufacturers who want to take their radio and wireless product to the global market